ibm-cloud-docs/vpc/nlb-create.md

        ]
    }
    ```
-   {: screen}
+   {: codeblock}

    Save the ID of the load balancer to use in the next steps.
-For example, save it in the variable `lbid`.
+For example, you can save it in the variable `lbid`.

    ```bash
    lbid=0738-dd754295-e9e0-4c9d-bf6c-58fbc59e5727
    ```
    {: pre}

-1. Get details about the load balancer:
+1. Get details about the load balancer.

    ```bash
     curl -H "Authorization: $iam_token" -X GET "$vpc_api_endpoint/v1/load_balancers/$lbid?version=$api_version&generation=2"